Lakshmiaddepalli/GettingNCleaningData/CodeBook.md

 last 66 columns are measurements.
 Subject IDs are integers between 1 and 30 inclusive.
 The names of the attributes are similar to the following:

-1. tbodyacc-mean-x
+1.tbodyacc-mean-x

-2. tbodyacc-mean-y
+2.tbodyacc-mean-y

-3. tbodyacc-mean-z
+3 tbodyacc-mean-z

-4. tbodyacc-std-x
+4.tbodyacc-std-x

 5. tbodyacc-std-y

 6. tbodyacc-std-z

 7. tgravityacc-mean-x